Major Groups > Gilled Mushrooms > Dark-Spored > Bolbitius > Bolbitius titubans

 Bolbitius titubans

-This widespread and common mushroom is quite variable in its size and stature.
-Young specimens have a distinctive, yellow, egg-shaped cap--but the short-lived Bolbitius titubans soon begins to fade, becoming convex or broadly conical, and eventually more or less flat.
+This widespread and common mushroom is quite variable in its color, size, and stature.
+Young specimens often have a distinctive, yellow, egg-shaped cap—but the short-lived Bolbitius titubans soon begins to fade and expand, becoming brownish and convex, and eventually more or less flat.
 Robust specimens are found on dung and in heavily fertilized soil, while flimsy specimens can be found in grassy areas with less nitrogen.

 The not-so-variable features, which should probably be relied on for accurate identification, include:

-• A rusty brown or cinnamon brown (but not dark brown) spore print;
+• A cinnamon brown, but not dark brown, spore print;

-• A slimy cap that is deeply lined by maturity;
+• A sticky cap that is deeply lined by maturity;

 • The absence of a partial veil;